NORTHUMBERLAND COAST AND ALNWICK CASTLE

 - We visit the opulent halls - the sitting rooms, dining room, gatehouse and library are all richly decorated and furnished with a myriad of works of art hung on the walls, including paintings by Titian and Canaletto.

-- After our visit, we continue our tour and take in charming rural views that include the gentle Cheviot Hills and Pennine Hills before heading back to Newcastle and to the ship.
+- After our visit, we continue our tour and take in charming rural views that include the gentle Cheviot Hills before heading back to Newcastle and to the ship.